mattsul/Roadmap/README.md

   - [ ] License
   - [ ] Code of Conduct at the top level directory of the project repository or prominently in the documentation (with a link in the navigation, footer, or homepage)
   - [ ] Must feature a link to Netlify service
+  - [ ] Review that all conditions are met, fill out the form and submit
 - [ ] machine-data-hub CLI does local ETL on at least one of the datasets
 - [ ] Nested dataset schema
   - [ ] each dataset can contain multiple files